0xstern/tailwind-theme-extractor/examples/README.md

 1. Start with `basic-theme.css` as a template
 2. Modify the CSS variables to match your design system
-3. Use the demo scripts to test your theme extraction
+3. Use the demo scripts to test your theme resolution
-4. Integrate the extracted theme into your application
+4. Integrate the resolved theme into your application

 ## Key Features Demonstrated